WPTechInnovation/wpw-doc-dev/docs/getting-started-with-go.md

 5. Run the Java producer app so we're broadcasting.
 The RPC agent broadcasting will continue to run in the background while the Java program has exited.
 6. Run the Node.js consumer app immediately.
 7. The **Discover**, **Select**, **Pay** and **Release** flows will all be triggered, as you can see above.

+## Debugging

+If you're having trouble, you can contact us at [Innovation@Worldpay.com](mailto:innovation@worldpay.com).
+Alternatively, you can [raise an issue in GitHub](https://github.com/WPTechInnovation/worldpay-within-sdk/issues).